ErzaTitania-2001/Vacwis/README.md

 Further Committments :

-- Installing the GPS navigation system in this prototype.
+- Installing the thermal signarture model to the prototype.
 - Advanced code for the line following mechanism.

 Find the demo of the prototype in the video uploaded!